end2endzone/end2endzone-hugo/content/blog/2016-05-21-anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies.md

 {{< /pleasenote >}}

 After publishing my NonBlockingRtttl arduino library, I started using the library in more complex projects which was requiring other libraries.
-I quickly ran into the hell of library dependencies and library conflicts.&nbsp;I realized that I needed more features that could help me prototype faster.
+I quickly ran into the hell of library dependencies and library conflicts.
+I realized that I needed more features that could help me prototype faster.

-Other libraries available which allows you to &quot;play&quot; a melody in [RTTTL f](#Quick_recall_of_the_RTTTL_format)ormat suffer the same issue: they are based on blocking APIs or the RTTTL data is not optimized for space.
+Other libraries available which allows you to "play" a melody in [RTTTL f](#Quick_recall_of_the_RTTTL_format)ormat suffer the same issue: they are based on blocking APIs or the RTTTL data is not optimized for space.

 AnyRtttl is different since it packs multiple RTTTL related features in a single library.
 It supports [blocking](https://en.wikipedia.org/wiki/Blocking_(computing)) & [non-blocking](http://en.wikipedia.org/wiki/Non-blocking_algorithm) API which makes it suitable to be used by more advanced algorithm.
-For instance, when using the non-blocking API, the melody can be stopped when a button is pressed.&nbsp;The library is also compatible with _external Tone libraries_ and it supports highly compressed RTTTL binary formats.
+For instance, when using the non-blocking API, the melody can be stopped when a button is pressed.
+The library is also compatible with _external Tone libraries_ and it supports highly compressed RTTTL binary formats.

 # Library features